- Any combination of these items: Raw grass fed organic bones

 After the pre-soak add the remaining ingredients.

-Bring to the boil.
-Reduce heat, cover & simmer for 8-12 hours, longer if you have the time to do so.
+Bring to a boil, then reduce heat, cover & simmer for 8-12 hours, longer if you have time.
 It will give you a richer flavor.

 Remove bones with tongs and leave any meaty residue in the pot.